 Where to buy a Blackstone Griddle

 There are various sizes depending on who and what you are cooking.
 I suggest going big.
-Even if you don’t cook for 9 all the time, having more cooking space is never a bad thing.
+Even if you don’t cook for an army all the time, having more cooking space is never a bad thing.

 Griddle Seasoning FAQ